shoppertrail/shoppertrail-uat-guide/README.md

 ## Instructions

-Perform the actions in the below test scenarios and record your results, one Scenario ID = one row in the [Google Sheets document](https://docs.google.com/spreadsheets/d/1IySh1x6vaiKN3oshc-UBUz5yDCohQTiPNfdR_DzeB7U/edit?usp=sharing) you can fill it out as you go.
+Perform the actions in the below test scenarios and record your results.
+One Scenario ID = one row in the <a href="https://docs.google.com/spreadsheets/d/1IySh1x6vaiKN3oshc-UBUz5yDCohQTiPNfdR_DzeB7U/edit?usp=sharing" target="_blank" rel="noopener">Google Sheets document</a> which you can fill out as you go.
 Scenario IDs 1 - 8 correspond to the list below below.

 ---

-## 1. Homepage Load & Visual Check
+## ID 1.
+Homepage Load & Visual Check

 1. **Scenario ID 1:** Navigate to `https://staging.shoppertrail.com`
 2. **Verify:**